 - Removal of calculus, stain and plaque from above and below the gum line

-- Application of caries preventive agents such fluorides and sealants
+- Application of caries preventive agents such as fluorides and sealants

 - Providing plaque control instructions and development of individualized oral hygiene programs for home care

 - Exposure, processing and interpretation of dental x-rays

 - Placement of temporary fillings and periodontal dressings, removal of sutures, and polishing and recontouring amalgam fillings

 - Educating the individual patient, the general public and special population groups about the importance of good oral hygiene habits

 - Oral cancer and blood pressure screening